General Questions

 The first time you sign on to your account the app should walk you through the basic setup, but it is pretty straightforward and you should be up and running (rolling) in less than 5 minutes.

 To create a race plan you will need to first create an athlete profile, a bike profile and either select an existing course or upload a course.
-Once you have these 3 items completed just click the "Add A Race" under "My Races" and fill in the race data such as course, bike, weather conditions, goal watts and power limits.
+Once you have these 3 items completed just click the "Add A Race" under "My Race Plans" and fill in the race data such as course, bike, weather conditions, goal watts and power limits.
 If you need more information about most of these settings remember you can rollover the icon for additional information.

 1. Create your Athlete Profile.